elves/elvish.io/src/ref/lang.md

 ## Map indexing

-Maps are indexed by their keys.
+Maps are simply indexed by their keys.
 There is no slice indexing, and `:` does not have a special meaning.
 Examples:

 ```elvish
 ~> map = [&a=lorem &b=ipsum &a:b=haha]